launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

       --debug                      Enables verbose debug logging

   -B, --defaultBranch string       The default branch.
 The LaunchDarkly UI will default to this branch.
-If not provided, will fallback to 'master'. (default "master")
+If not provided, will fallback to 'main'. (default "main")

   -d, --dir string                 Path to existing checkout of the repository.